Mostfa-Adel/restaurant-table-reservations/README.md

 ```sh
 php artisan ser
 ```
-now you can login with employee number: 5488  password: password123456 from this link http://localhost:8000/admin/login to access the admin panel
+now you can login with employee number as admin: 5488  password: password123456 as employee: 7896  password: password123456 from this link http://localhost:8000/admin/login to access the admin panel